isabella232/magic-products-distribution-service/README.md

 This service is intended to allow MAGIC to securely distribute products with relevant end-users.

-Specifically, this service acts as a data access system, to allow links within items in the Data Catalogue (a data discovery system) that describe products, to be downloaded (if they have access).
+Specifically, this service acts as a data access system, to allow links within items in the Data Catalogue (a data discovery system) that describe products, to be downloaded if they have access.

 ### Status